LucasCodeWorka/production-planning-system/README.md

-# production-planning-system# 🏭 Production Planning System
+# 🏭 Production Planning System

-An end-to-end manufacturing intelligence platform — from sales forecasting to production order prioritization.
+A full **S&OP (Sales & Operations Planning)** platform built from scratch — integrating demand forecasting, inventory analytics, capacity constraints, and production suggestions into a single operational system.

-Integrates real ERP data across 5 sources to answer one question automatically:
+Answers the question most ERPs charge a fortune to solve:
-**"What do we need to produce today, and how urgent is it?"**
+**"What should we produce, how much, and when — given real demand, real stock, and real capacity?"**

 > ⚠️ This repository contains documentation and sanitized code samples only.
 > The production system runs on private infrastructure connected to a live ERP database.